Suzanna-Linn/slua/docs/transpiler.md

     - remove the declaration of the index variable
 - use integers with bit32 functions to get signed numbers when they are in arithmetic operations
 - change "jump" to "break" or "continue" when possible
-- change "else if" to "elseif" when possible
 - preserve the formatting of lists declarations, when they are written in several lines or tabbed

 What it does not (and probably will not, since these are very uncommon situations)